Mordr3d1/ULSPUprojectBOT/README.md

 # ULSPUprojectBOT

-Telegram bot that shows schedule for students and teachers.
+Telegram bot that shows schedule for students and teachers of our university.

 Repository:
 - main.py is the main file